-Jaguar comes with a special version of PMS5005 as its motion control and sensing board.
-It follows the Dr Robot WiRobotSDK protocol and user could control and access Jaguar by Dr Robot ActiveX control (DrRobotSentinelActivexControl.ocx) and WiRobot gateway program.
+Jaguar-4x4-Wheel comes with a special version of PMS5005 as its motion control and sensing board.
+It follows the Dr Robot WiRobotSDK protocol.
+User could control and access Jaguar by Dr Robot ActiveX control (DrRobotSentinelActivexControl.ocx) and WiRobot gateway program.

-Based on the protocol, you can develop your own program on any system.
+Based on the protocol, you could develop your own program for any operation system.
 You could request protocol sample code from Dr Robot using C++/Java.
-You should contact Dr Robot with any questions regarding SDK API and protocol.
+You should also contact Dr Robot with any questions regarding SDK API and protocol.